-Based in Washington, D.C., Karishma Shah Page is a member of K&L Gates’ Public Policy and Law Practice.
-Ms. Page concentrates her practice on federal legislative and regulatory policy, focusing on tax, financial services, retirement, health care, and employee benefits issues.
-Ms. Page has extensive experience working on a variety of tax legislation, the Dodd-Frank Wall Street Reform and Consumer Protection Act, retirement legislation, the Affordable Care Act, and related rulemaking and regulatory activity.
+Based in Washington, D.C., Karishma Shah Page is a member of the firm's public policy and law practice.
+Karishma concentrates her practice on federal legislative and regulatory policy, focusing on tax, financial services, health care, retirement, and employee benefits issues.
+She has extensive experience working on a variety of legislation, such as the Tax Cuts and Jobs Act, the Protecting Americans from Tax Hikes Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, and the Affordable Care Act.
+She also works on related rulemaking and regulatory activity.

-Ms. Page counsels clients with respect to the key legislative and regulatory developments that impact their operations.
-Ms. Page’s clients include Fortune 500 companies, trade and member associations, and tax-exempt entities.
-Ms. Page also advises clients on the intersection between social responsibility initiatives and the policy debate.
+Karishma counsels clients with respect to the key legislative and regulatory developments that impact their operations.
+Her clients include Fortune 500 companies, trade and member associations, and tax-exempt entities.
+Karishma also advises clients on the intersection between social responsibility initiatives and the policy debate.

-Prior to joining the firm, Ms. Page worked as a lobbyist and policy analyst for a government relations firm based in Michigan.
-Ms. Page has also served as a legal clerk for the House Committee on Foreign Affairs, the Office of the United States Trade Representative in the Executive Office of the President, and the United States Agency for International Development, and an intern for the Tax-Exempt Organization Division of the Internal Revenue Service.
+Prior to joining the firm, Karishma worked as a lobbyist and policy analyst for a government relations firm based in Michigan.
+She has also served as a legal clerk for the House Committee on Foreign Affairs, the Office of the United States Trade Representative in the Executive Office of the President, and the United States Agency for International Development, and an intern for the Tax-Exempt Organization Division of the Internal Revenue Service.